vondele/chessgraph/README.md

   --concurrency CONCURRENCY
-                        Number of cores to use for work / requests. (default: 32) --position POSITION   FEN of the starting position. (default: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1) --source {chessdb,engine}
+                        Number of cores to use for work / requests. (default: 32) --position POSITION   FEN of the starting position. (default: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1) --source {chessdb,engine,lichess}
-                        Use chessdb or engine to score and rank moves (default: chessdb) --boardstyle {unicode,svg,none}
+                        Use chessdb, lichess or an engine to score and rank moves (default: chessdb) --lichessdb {masters,lichess}
+                        Which lichess database to access, masters, or lichess players (default: masters) --boardstyle {unicode,svg,none}
                         Which style to use to visualize a board. (default: unicode) --boardedges BOARDEDGES